Sreejith2003/Location_Detector/README.md

   User Input:
     The script prompts the user to enter a phone number with a + sign indicating the country code.
+    Enter the number with + : Write your phone number with your country code exmaple +91

   Processing:
     The script uses the phonenumbers library to parse the input phone number.